Tuesday, June 12, 2018

 one God, for ever and ever.
 Amen.

-• Yesterday, in meditating on the Beatitudes, we passed through the door of entry of the Sermon on the Mountain (Mt 5, 1-12).
-Today in the Gospel we receive an important instruction on the mission of the Community.
-It should be the salt of the earth and the light of the world (Mt 5, 13-16).
-Salt does not exist for itself, but to give flavour to the food.
+• Today in the Gospel we receive an important instruction on the mission of the community.
+It should be the salt of the earth and the light of the world (Mt 5:13-16).
+Salt does not exist for itself, but to give flavor to the food.
 Light does not exist for itself, but for the service of people.
-At the time when Matthew wrote his Gospel, this mission was very difficult for the communities of the converted Jews.
-In spite that they were living in faithful observance of the Law of Moses, they were expelled from the Synagogues, cut away from their Jewish past.
-Regarding this, among the converted pagans, some said: “After the coming of Jesus, the Law of Moses has become obsolete”.
+At the time when Matthew wrote his Gospel, this mission was very difficult for the communities of converted Jews.
+Although they were living in faithful observance of the Law of Moses, they were expelled from the synagogues, cut away from their Jewish past.
+Regarding this, among the converted pagans, some said, “After the coming of Jesus, the Law of Moses has become obsolete.”
 All this caused tension and uncertainty.
 The openness of some seemed to be criticism of the observance of others, and vice versa.
-This conflict brought about a crisis which led many to close up in their own position.
-Some wanted to advance, to go ahead, others wanted to place the light under the table.
-Many asked themselves: “In last instance, which is our mission?”
+This conflict brought about a crisis which led many to become adamant in their own position.
+Some wanted to advance, to go ahead, while others wanted to place the light under the table.
+Many asked themselves, “In the final analysis, what is our mission?”
 Recalling and updating the words of Jesus, Matthew tries to help them.

-• Matthew 5, 13-16: Salt of the earth.
-By using images of daily life, with simple and direct words, Jesus makes known which is the mission and the reason for being a Christian community: to be salt.
-At that time when it was very hot, people and animals needed to consume much salt.
+• Matthew 5:13-16: Salt of the earth.
+By using images of daily life, with simple and direct words, Jesus makes known what the mission is and the reason for being a Christian community: to be salt.
+At that time, when it was very hot, people and animals needed to consume much salt.
 The salt, which was delivered by merchants in great blocks in the public square, was consumed by the people.
-What remained fell to the ground and lost its savour.
-“It no longer serves for anything, but it is thrown out and trampled under people’s feet”.
-Jesus recalls this use in order to clarify for the disciples the mission which they have to carry out.
+What remained fell to the ground and lost its savor.
+“It no longer serves for anything, but it is thrown out and trampled under people’s feet.”
+Jesus recalls this practice in order to clarify for the disciples the mission which they have to carry out.

-• Matthew 5, 17-19: Not one dot, not one little stroke will disappear from the Law.
+• Matthew 5:17-19: Not one dot, not one little stroke will disappear from the Law.
 Among the converted Jews there were two tendencies.
-Some thought that it was not necessary to observe the laws of the Old Testament because we are saved by the faith in Jesus and not by the observance of the Law (Rm 3, 21-26).
-Others thought that they should continue to observe the laws of the Old Testament (Ac 15, 1-2).
-In each one of the two tendencies there were some more radical groups.
-Before this conflict, Matthew tries to find a balance, the equilibrium, over and beyond the two extremes.
-The community should be the space, where this equilibrium can be attained and lived.
-The response given by Jesus continued to be very actual: “I have not come to abolish the law, but to complete it!”
-The communities cannot be against the Law, nor can they close themselves up in the observance of the law.
-Like Jesus did, they must advance forward, and show in a practical way that the objective which the law wants to attain in life is the perfect practice of love.
+Some thought that it was not necessary to observe the laws of the Old Testament because we are saved by the faith in Jesus and not by the observance of the Law (Rm 3:21-26).
+There are Christian groups today that believe only this as well.
+Others thought that they should continue to observe the laws of the Old Testament (Acts 15:1-2).
+In each of the two tendencies there were even more radical groups.
+Before this conflict, Matthew tries to find a balance, the equilibrium, over and above the two extremes.
+The community should be the space where this equilibrium can be attained and lived.
+The response given by Jesus continued to be very timely: “I have not come to abolish the law, but to complete it!”
+The communities cannot be against the Law, nor can they close themselves off in the observance of the law.
+Like Jesus, they must move forward and show in a practical way that the objective which the law wants to attain in life is the perfect practice of love.

 i) The Pharisees did not recognize Jesus as Messiah and accepted only the Old Testament.
-In the communities there were some people who sympathized with the thought of the Pharisees (Ac 15, 5).
+In the communities there were some people who sympathized with the thought of the Pharisees (Acts 15:5).

-ii) Some converted Jews accepted Jesus as Messiah, but they did not accept the liberty of spirit with which the communities lived the presence of the Risen Jesus.
-(Ac 15,1).
+ii) Some converted Jews accepted Jesus as Messiah, but they did not accept the liberty of spirit with which the communities lived the presence of the risen Jesus.
+(Acts 15:1).

-iv) There were also Christians who lived so fully the life in the liberty of the Spirit, that they no longer looked at the life of Jesus of Nazareth, nor the Old Testament (1Co 12,3).
+iv) There were also Christians who lived so fully the life in the liberty of the Spirit, that they no longer looked at the life of Jesus of Nazareth, nor the Old Testament (1Cor 12:3).

-v) Now the great concern of the Gospel of Matthew is that of showing that the Old Testament, Jesus of Nazareth and the life in the Spirit cannot be separated.
-The three form part of the same and only project of God and give us the central certainty of faith: The God of Abraham and of Sarah is present in the midst of the communities by the faith in Jesus of Nazareth.
+v) Now the great concern of the Gospel of Matthew is to show that the Old Testament, Jesus of Nazareth and the life in the Spirit cannot be separated.
+The three form part of the same and only plan of God and give us the central certainty of faith: The God of Abraham and of Sarah is present in the midst of the communities by faith in Jesus of Nazareth.